UniversalDependencies/docs/treebanks/ro_nonstandard/index.md

 Also, the contribution of the Republic of Moldova is now 1805 sentences folklore.

 Today, 23 September 2019, we add a new sub-corpus, Caragea's Law, 1818.
+In May 2020 we add the whole book Dosoftei, ”David's Psalms translation with rhymes” (1673), and the first part of the Ion Neculce's ”Chronicle” (1743), to be continued.

 ## Acknowledgments